 Since our founding, we have invested significantly in growing our business.
-We intend to continue to invest in our research and development organization and our development efforts to offer new solutions on our platform and to continue dedicating resources to update and upgrade our existing solutions.
-In addition, we expect our general and administrative expenses to increase in absolute dollars in the foreseeable future, as we continue to operate as a public company and deal with ongoing legal matters and related accruals, certain of which are described in further detail in Note 5 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+We intend to continue (i) investing in our research and development organization and our development efforts to offer new solutions on our platform and (ii) dedicating resources to update and upgrade our existing solutions.
+In addition, we expect our general and administrative expenses to increase in absolute dollars in the foreseeable future, as we continue to operate as a public company and address any legal matters and related accruals, as further described in Note 10, Commitments and Contingencies, of our consolidated financial statements included elsewhere in this Annual Report on Form 10-K.